SpryFox/ToolRelauncher/README.md

 ToolRelauncher has only been tested with clang 12 on Windows (from Visual Studio's package) and Linux, and with both unicode and non-unicode Windows build options.

+## Command line arguments

+Relauncher supports two command line arguments, which must be the first argument(s):

+ - `--debug-relauncher`: Print some debug output to help understand what Relauncher considered when making its decision
+ - `--which-relauncher`: Print the name of the executable that would be launched to stdout and then exit, and do not launch the target exe